 \[\left[ A + z_{0.5-\gamma/2} \times SE_{A}(n), \; A + z_{0.5+\gamma/2} \times SE_{A}(n) \right]\]

 in which \(SE_{A}(n)\) is the theoretical standard error based only on \(n\), and \(\gamma\) is the desired confidence level (often .95).
+The use of a \(z\) score ensues from the fact that the theoretical variance is known.

 This technique returns stand-alone confidence intervals, that is, intervals which can be used to compare the proportion to a fixed point.
 However, such stand-alone intervals cannot be used to compare one proportion to another proportion (Cousineau et al., 2021).
 To compare an observed proportion to another observed proportion, it is necessary to adjust them for pair-wise differences (Baguley, 2012).
 This is achieved by increasing the wide of the intervals by \(\sqrt{2}\).